Livingdead1989/thesolentscitt.co.uk/README.md

 ## End of the Road

 The Solent SCITT has now merged with a parent company and as a result the website is no longer required.
-Its been a great experience working with this site and their lead content provider.
+Its been a great experience working with this site and their lead content provider Phil Seery.